Ohio Assault Laws in Public Places Explained: Bar Fights, Public Incidents, and Criminal Penalties

 What Is Assault Under Ohio Law?

-Key points about Ohio assault law:
+Key points about Ohio assault law include:

 Why Public Place Assaults Are Prosecuted Aggressively